Bimini Trip Info & Packing List

 Extra cash for our dinner out and any t-shirts or gifts

-Tipping – We collect tip money at the end of the trip which is distributed among the people that help make this trip possible.
+Tipping – We collect tip money at the end of the trip which is distributed among the people, including those behind the scene, that help make this trip possible.
 We are often asked to recommend an amount, and in response suggest you might wish to tip 10% of the trip cost.

 Most importantly, bring your enthusiasm and your sense of adventure!